Skip to main content

 • if POS is expected to compute non-US tax, the current gateway result is not authoritative

-• if zero-tax fallback is unacceptable for a market, treat that as a product launch blocker rather than assuming hidden support exists
+• if zero-tax fallback is unacceptable for a market, treat that as a product product blocker rather than assuming hidden support exists

 5. Categories are descriptive, not canonical